Authorization and Approval

 - Smoking of any Lawful Substance is prohibited in all University Property buildings, residences, parts of buildings, enclosed spaces, leased spaces, parking lots, University owned or leased vehicles and outdoor seating areas that are part of a restaurant or licensed facility.

 - The University will designate various locations across campus where Smoking (excluding Cannabis) and Alcohol consumption by staff, faculty, students, and visitors is permitted.
-These locations are outlined in the Procedures attached to this policy.

 - Alcohol, Smoking, and consumption of Lawful Substances (excluding Cannabis as per sub-section (a) above) are not permitted in locations other than designated areas.
 As per subsection (a) above, consumption of Cannabis is not permitted.